 Technology entrepreneur and venture capitalist, Ben Horowitz, states that “the manager should do 10% of the talking and 90% of the listening.”
 Even if it doesn’t boil down to this exact statistic, the primary role of the manager is to facilitate the employee’s expression of ideas and problems.

 For managers with more introverted team members, this can be easier said than done.
-In these situations, managers need to be especially careful to not force employees to talk but to ask plenty of questions and try to get to the root of pertinent issues.
+In these situations, managers need to be especially careful not to force employees to talk but to ask plenty of questions and try to get to the root of pertinent issues.

 All in all, the manager’s role should be about learning, coaching, and building trust in their one-on-one meetings.
+Employee feedback should also be encouraged, so staff feel enabled to prepare constructive feedback in advance of meetings.

 What is the role of an employee in a one-on-one meeting?